ibhattacharj/LocalVibes/team/m2/roles.md

 # Team Roles and Commit Contributions

 ## Ipsita Bhattacharjee - Project Manager
 - **Role**: Oversees the overall project timeline, ensures that milestones are met, and coordinates the team’s efforts.
-Alice is responsible for setting meeting agendas and ensuring that the team stays focused on project goals.
+Ipsita is responsible for setting meeting agendas and ensuring that the team stays focused on project goals.
 - **Top 3 Commits**:
-  1. [Commit 1](): Created the initial GitHub repository and set up the project structure, including the `team/m2` folder for milestone submissions.
+  1. [Commit 1](https://github.com/ibhattacharj/LocalVibes/commit/ed3da11a70492fcff17d624e7a2811f4e40e6d7e): Created the initial GitHub repository and set up the project structure, including the `team/m2` folder for milestone submissions.
-  2. [Commit 2](): Organized and led the first team meeting, distributing tasks and ensuring deadlines were agreed upon.
+  2. [Commit 2](https://github.com/ibhattacharj/LocalVibes/commit/860409f6704fbd1cb1d0a6367bf7f00d8719938e): Organized and led the first team meeting, distributing tasks and ensuring deadlines were agreed upon.
-  3. [Commit 3](): Drafted the initial version of the `problem.md` file and facilitated team feedback to finalize it.
+  3. [Commit 3](https://github.com/ibhattacharj/LocalVibes/commit/14708073f8b343d3122adcf081f7ace8414aa432): Drafted the initial version of the `problem.md` file and facilitated team feedback to finalize it.

 ## Zainab Al Namer - Timekeeper
 - **Role**: Manages the timing of all team activities.
 Bob ensures that meetings start and end on time, keeps track of deadlines, and reminds the team of upcoming due dates.